AresMUSH/aresmush.com/tutorials/manage/os-upgrades.md

 For most games, these updates alone should be sufficient to keep your game running smoothly.

-Sometimes you may see notices about there being a newer version of the Operating System (typically Ubuntu) available.
+Sometimes you may see notices about there being a newer version of the Operating System (Ubuntu) available.
 Should you upgrade?

 **In general, no.**